Note: The Pinch of Yum video gear is also covered in our Food Video Course. To view the course, you can sign up for Food Blogger Pro here.

 5. SanDisk Extreme Pro or Lexar Professional Memory Cards

 You’re going to want a card that can handle the speed and size of your footage if you’re shooting on a DSLR.
 In terms of space, what we would recommend is something above 64 GB (we use a 128 GB card).
-Probably you could get away with 32 GB depending on how long the videos are that you are creating.
+You could probably get away with 32 GB depending on how long the videos are that you are creating.
 Look for U3 Class 10 cards from professional brands like SanDisk or Lexar.

 This is a heavy-duty, strudy camera mount perfect for shooting top-down.
 It has aluminum/steel legs that sit on your video surface.
 You can easily attach your camera and a monitor to this mount, so it’s a great option for those Tasty-style videos.